 Classical Composition I: Fable is a contender for our upcoming 5th-grade writing curriculum.
 It would be used as a supplement to our spine for creative writing and switching things up.

-We love history in our home and focus on gentle truth history.
+We love history in our home and focus on the gentle truth of history.
 We have several history curriculums we pull from and I always check actual true history that is secular.
 The gracious creators of the Curiosity Chronicles sent us their latest release Early Modern History Volume 2 to review.

 We are no strangers to Curiosity Chronicles history curriculum; we actually own the Ancient, Medieval, and Early Modern Vol 1 curriculums.
 My son has really enjoyed the lessons we have done and I haven’t found any questionable text.
 Ted and Mona have been long-time friends of ours as we have journeyed our way through history over the years.
 Curiosity Chronicles is a multi-sensory history curriculum that works for students with different learning styles.